Learn Python with Talk Python's 270 hours of courses

 58:55 All right.

-58:58 If you're going to write some clean Python code editor, would you use these days?
+58:58 If you're going to write some clean Python code editor, what do you use these days?

-59:03 Well, the coaches, the team almost had me on VS Code, which is an amazing ID, but it was not as that super fast, of course, but it was for me or my workflow.
+59:03 Well, the coaches, the team almost had me on VS Code, which is an amazing idea.

 59:26 Yeah.

-59:39 And once a tool introduces a mouse and I have the other option of only using a keyboard, then it's still the key word.
+59:39 And once a tool introduces a mouse and I have the other option of only using a keyboard, then it's still the keyboard.

 59:45 Yeah.